OSPAMOX 500mg/5ml gran 100ml

 - aseptic meningitis

 If you get any side effects, tell your doctor or pharmacist.
-This includes all possible side effects not described in this leaflet.
-You can also report adverse reactions directly through the national reporting system to the Executive Medicines Agency, 8 Damyan Gruev St., 1303 Sofia, phone: +35928903417, website: www.bda.bg.
-By reporting side effects, you can contribute to getting more information about the safety of this medicine.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly via the national reporting system to the Bulgarian Medicines Agency, 8 Damyan Gruev Str., 1303 Sofia, tel.: +35928903417, website: www.bda.bg.
+By reporting side effects, you can help to obtain more information on the safety of this medicine.

 5. How to store Ospamox